mishaglik/MGKLogger/README.md

-# Default project README
+# Small logger library.
-This is default readme.
-Don't read me!
+    This is small logger class implementation.